Updated: 5 days ago

 I often slept with this light on the lowest setting.
 It was beautiful and comforting at night.
 The red dim light was gentle enough to leave on if I needed it.

 I am not a fan of a lot of "keep you kid occupied" products.
 But I do like having a simple place to put your baby.
 And I do find the slight bouncing feature to help at times.
 This product is a good mix of designer look yet cheaper than the designer versions.
 I also like that this is small and lightweight so that you can move the baby when they are sleeping in it.

 Coming in at $29.99, Zippy Zams are not the cheapest pajamas but they are so incredibly more enjoyable as a parent than anything else.

 Not only is the quality amazing but they come with a zipper in the diaper area!
 When you are doing diaper changes in the middle of the cold night (and especially if you are a newly stressed out/tired parent), it brings so much comfort knowing you don't have to strip your child to change their diaper.

 And if these don't work for you, just don't get anything with buttons.
 No one has time for that.

 10. 5 PCS Organic Wooden Toys Toddler ($25.99)

 In the early years, this is really all you need.
 Some basic, beautiful, and natural options.
-Keep in mind, whatever toy you buy, keep it lightweight.
-My mom gave me a hand me down metal rattle which was nice ...and then my baby dropped it on their head....
+Keep in mind, that whatever toy you buy, keep it lightweight.
+My mom gave me a hand-me-down metal rattle which was nice ...and then my baby dropped it on their head....